dilsency/GD_SurfaceStableFractalDithering/README.md

 Includes assets from Kenney's Prototype Textures: https://kenney.nl/assets/prototype-textures (thank you as always Kenney <3)

+Also includes custom textures I made myself for use in the demo scene.

 If you use this in one of your projects, please reach out and share it with [me on X](https://x.com/InfernalWAVE_)!